kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/creating-custom-service.md

 ## Reusable code

-As DataService is just a class or speaking plainly in JavaScript an object prototype you can of couse add any additional methods for the parts of the code you use across your data fetching methods.
+As DataService is just a class you can of course add any additional methods for the parts of the code you use across your data fetching methods.

 For example in our `RestDataService` we add `isValidId` method which checks if the `params.id` is valid and it is called for any method that accepts this param.